giantswarm/handbook/content/docs/support-and-ops/ops-recipes/balance-workloads.md

 title: "Balance nodes with descheduler"
 owner:
 - https://github.com/orgs/giantswarm/teams/team-phoenix
+description: "How to balance workloads across nodes with descheduler"
 classification: public
 ---

 In Giant Swarm, we rely on [descheduler](https://github.com/giantswarm/descheduler-app) to help redistribute pods based on specific policies.
 Here you see how to run descheduler in cronjob mode to automate this process, ensuring the cluster is balanced and optimized.

 ## Configuration

 1. Prepare the configuration for the policy.
-The default policy can be found [here](https://github.com/giantswarm/descheduler-app/blob/main/helm/descheduler-app/values.yaml#L72) and it is valid for most cases.
+The default policy can be found [here](https://github.com/giantswarm/descheduler-app/blob/main/helm/descheduler/values.yaml#L72) and it is valid for most cases.
 If you don't know how to adjust the policy, skip this step and use the default one.

 ```yaml
 apiVersion: v1